karanotts/karanotts/README.md

 - 👋 Hi, I’m Kara Nottingham (she/her).
 - 👀 I’m interested in turning coffee into code.
-Dabbling in automation, scripting, Python-ing and where ever mood takes me.
-- 🌱 I’m currently learning Kubernetes.
+- 🌱 I’m currently learning all things Kubernetes.
-- 💞️ I’m looking to collaborate on Python and automation projects - I'm trying to improve my Python/Flask skills and venture into the exciting world of APIs.
+- 💞️ I’m looking to collaborate on Python and automation projects.
 - 📫 You can shoot me an email on nottinghamkara-at-gmail.com

 <!---